- It's unpleasant when you're getting set to watch your favorite show on Netflix and the projector won't connect.

 - Click on “Connect to a Wireless Display“.

 - From the right pane, select your Projector.

 - That’s it.
 Make any changes to the display size as per your requirement and play Netflix on Chrome / Edge browser.

 - This should allow you to play Netflix on a projector without any issues.

-Note: If you are using Windows 10 Netflix app, you may not be able to project some content due to protected content settings.
-It is advised that you use the open-source web browser like Chrome / Edge to play Netflix content from the web.
+Note: If you are using the Windows 10 Netflix app, you may not project some content due to protected content settings.
+It is advised that you use an open-source web browser like Chrome / Edge to play Netflix content from the web.